maumueller/HashingExperiments/README.md

 # Performance of different hash functions in Cuckoo Hashing

 Source code used in the hashing experiments of the thesis [On the Analysis of Two Randomized Algorithms: Multi-Pivot Quicksort and Efficient Hash Functions](http://pkqs.net/~tre/aumueller_dissertation.pdf).
+The code measures running time and cache behavior of the constructions, more cpu measures can be easily added.

 ## Hashing Functions